Characters of the Fatal Fury series: Duck King

 Duck King (ダック・キング, Dakku Kingu) appears in the original Fatal Fury as one of the first four opponents in the single-player mode.
 Possessing incredible talent when it comes to brawling and street dancing, Duck King once challenged Terry Bogard to a street fight and lost.
 He trained himself in order to surpass Terry.
 Duck uses a unique fighting style which includes rhythmical dance-like movements and attacks.
 His primary special move is a flying cannonball technique.

 In Fatal Fury 2, Duck was one of the characters from the original game who is defeated by Krauser in one of the game's cut scenes, although he would appear as a playable character in Fatal Fury Special.
 He would retain his cannonball technique, now dubbed the Head Spin Attack, along with new special moves such as the Dancing Dive, Break Storm, and the Beat Rush.
 He also has a new hidden special move called the Break Spiral.
-From Special and onward, Duck would be accompanied by his pet chick "P-chan".
+From Special and onward, Duck would be accompanied by his pet duck chick "P-chan".
 He makes another quick cameo in Bob Wilson's ending Fatal Fury 3 before returning as a playable character in Real Bout Fatal Fury and its sequels, Real Bout Special and Real Bout 2.
 He also appears as an exclusive character in the PlayStation version of Fatal Fury: Wild Ambition.
+Duck King returns as part of the third season of downloadable content in City of the Wolves.
+In the game's story, he enters the King of Fighters tournament to help Richard earn enough money to prevent Kain from buying out Pao Pao Cafe, accompanied by the great granddaughter of the original P-chan.

 Although Duck King has made numerous cameo appearances thorough The King of Fighters series, including as an alternate Striker (a character who helps the player in battle) in The King of Fighters 2000, he did not appear as a playable character until The King of Fighters XI, where he appears as a member of the new Fatal Fury Team along with Terry and Kim Kaphwan.